 Students demonstrating positive behavior or "caught being good" either in the classroom or on the playground will receive Panther Paws.
-This award will entitle them to a ticket which can be redeemed for rewards at the Panther Paw Store and a drawing each trimester for a grand prize.
+This award will entitle them to a ticket which can be redeemed for rewards at the Panther Paw Store.
 Bangor School has several honors and awards available for students to earn throughout the year.
 There is monthly Character Counts recognition for students exemplifying the various positive traits promoted by the staff and Student Council.